How does earning points for my students work?

 |An additional star every six months after accumulating five stars.|

-Every 6 months after earning 5 stars you are able to to earn an additional star, and you can do this in each of the four language learning modes.
+Every 6 months after earning 5 stars you are able to earn an additional star.
+For Translation Lists, you can do this in each of the four language learning modes.
 For example, in French, the four learning modes are:

 - French text to English text